 Introduction

-Technical specifications
+Technical specifications 5

-Hardware features:
+Hardware features: 8

-User's manual Configuration
+User's manual Configuration 10

 Introduction

-The proprietary operating system
+The proprietary operating system 12

-The Slot expander
+The Slot expander 16

-The FLASHROM unit
+The FLASHROM unit 18

-Load and save memory blocks
+Load and save memory blocks 21

-The RAM MAPPER unit
+The RAM MAPPER unit 25

-The MEGARAM unit
+The MEGARAM unit 26

-The SINFOX compatible unit
+The SINFOX compatible unit 29

-The SUNRISE unit compatible
+The SUNRISE unit compatible 31

 The CASSETTE unit

+The KANJI module 37

-The sound system of FLASHJACKS
+The sound system of FLASHJACKS 38

-The PSG module
+The PSG module 41

-The SAMPLER COVOX - PCM module
+The SAMPLER COVOX - PCM module 43

 The module SN76489

-The SCC module
+The SCC module 45

-The FM module
+The FM module 47

-The OPL3 module
+The OPL3 module 49

-The SFG01 / 05 or YM2151 module
+The SFG01 / 05 or YM2151 module 51

-The audio bus
+The audio bus 52

-Other aspects general configuration 53
+Other aspects general configuration 54

-The BOOTMENU mode
+The BOOTMENU mode 5 8

 Loading ROMS from MSXDOS.
-"FROM.COM"
+"FROM.COM" 60

 Loading DSKs from MSXDOS.
-"FDSK.COM"
+"FDSK.COM" 64

-EVA video viewer "EVAFJ.COM"
+EVA video viewer "EVAFJ.COM" 65

-Synthesis of "JACKSBOY.COM"
+Synthesis of "JACKSBOY.COM" 66

-Synthesis "FWAV.COM"
+Synthesis "FWAV.COM" 67

-A bit of MultiMente
+A bit of MultiMente 71

-Another bit of SDs and files
+Another bit of SDs and files 72

-Epilogue
+Epilogue 74

 References